 Mike loves selling Trex decking because it’s a high-quality and dependable product, making it an excellent solution for the customers Mike works with.
 He also brings a lot of industry experience to the purchasing process at Talbert: Mike is a former contractor and worked as a deck builder for over 20 years.

 “Being a former builder myself, I can talk about construction with them and can help them with the order of operations,” explains Mike.
 He’s an asset to Talbert because he can speak with perspective and experience in the industry.
 “I try to help customers with how to make something look right, the proper materials to use in a particular project, and I can meet with homeowners or builders.”

 Mike does site visits and will make appointments with customers at any of Talbert’s locations to look at products and go over their designs.
 “I’m an extension of the contractor’s business, and I’ll even do material takeoffs for the client,” he explains.
 Mike’s expertise means that Talbert customers get an accurate material list, saving them time on projects and preventing mistakes down the line.

-And if you are more of a visual person, all four of Talbert’s locations (three in North Carolina and one in Virginia) have showrooms for customers to get an idea of the look and feel of the products available.
+And if you are more of a visual person, all six of Talbert’s locations (four in North Carolina and two in Virginia) have showrooms for customers to get an idea of the look and feel of the products available.